Improve your early years practice

 You are the model as a child’s means, either as a means to communicate or a means to develop their language.
 You are the facilitator, making sure there are reasons for the child to want to communicate.
 You are the developer, using every opportunity for broadening and enriching language.

 ‘Communication rules’ are things like turn-taking and learning not to interrupt.
-Despite being important social niceties, these ideas are about more than just ‘being polite’.
 The point here is that if everybody is talking, nobody is listening, and without listening, there can be no learning.

-As adults, we understand speaker-listener roles (or most of us do, most of the time…).
-We all understand the idea that ‘You’re talking and I’m listening.
+As adults, we understand speaker-listener roles - we all understand the idea that ‘You’re talking and I’m listening.
 When it’s my turn I might talk about what you were saying and then I might contribute some of my own ideas.
 Then we’ll swap and I’ll be the listener again.’
 On an individual level, as children develop conversational skills, they need to learn this too.
 As with pretty much everything, they learn by example.

 As a group, children need to learn that when the adult is talking by explaining what will happen or giving instructions, they are listeners.
 This is not only to make sure they themselves don’t miss anything but also to ensure that the learning experience for everyone is not disrupted.